Minnesota Businesses Benefit from IRS 26% Tax Credit “Safe Harbor” for New Solar Energy Systems Committed To In 2019

 If you start the project in 2019, then the work must continue until it is completed.
 Having the installers halt work in 2020 while you look for a different financing solution than the one you started with means you won’t qualify for “substantially starting work.”

 But you do have a grace period.
-If cashflow considerations, technology improvements or changes means that you can delay the actual purchase up up until April 15, 2020.
+If cashflow considerations, technology improvements or changes mean that you can delay the actual purchase up until April 15, 2020.

 IRS, Not Treasury, Rules